 Separate the information you want to convey into manageable pieces.
 For example, one video could be a welcome video from the CEO; another might come from department heads and so forth.

-Get employee input for ideas on the topics to cover.
-Ask existing employees of differing seniority in what ways they got lost when they were new hires.
+Get input from existing employees on the topics you need to motivate new hires.
+Ask existing employees of differing seniority in what ways they got “lost” when they were new!.
 Also, ask them what they know now that they wish they’d known when they first joined the company.

 Here are some topics you may want to include in a multi-day orientation program: